National code: CPC32920

 • This course is offered as a traineeship.
 Enquire today to check the eligibility requirements.

-• Currently employed in the crane industry as evidenced by a letter of employment
+• Currently employed in the crane industry as evidenced by a letter from your employer

 Completion requirements